ChristianGaser/t1-mri-simulator/README.md

 The function runs SPM12 segmentation automatically if needed and relies on CAT12 utilities.
 Ensure SPM12 and CAT12 are on your MATLAB path.

+Multi-modality inputs (max 2):
+- You can provide up to two modalities.
+The first must be T1w; the second is optional (e.g., T2w) and is used only to improve SPM12 multi-channel segmentation.
+The synthesis output is always T1-like and uses the first (T1w) channel’s intensity model.
+- Pass `simu.name` as either a string (single T1w) or a 1x2 cell array `{t1File, t2File}`.
+In interactive mode, you’ll first select T1w image(s), then optionally T2w image(s).
+If multiple images are selected, the counts must match across modalities.
+- When two inputs are given, the second image is coregistered to the first, and files are named according to the first (T1w) image.

 ## Requirements
 - MATLAB with SPM12 and CAT12 toolboxes in the path
 - A T1-weighted NIfTI image (default examples use `colin27_t1_tal_hires.nii`)